 Greeks love eating out, sharing impossibly big meals with family and friends in a drawn-out, convivial fashion.
-Whether you're eating seafood at a seaside table or trying modern Greek fare under the floodlit Acropolis, dining out in Greece is never just about what you eat, but the whole sensory experience.
+Whether you're eating seafood at a seaside table or sampling contemporary Greek cuisine under the floodlit Acropolis, dining out in Greece is never just about what you eat, but the whole sensory experience.

-Like much of Europe, the Greeks dine late and many restaurants don’t open for dinner until after 7pm.
-You will only need reservations in the most popular restaurants and these can usually be made a day in advance.
+Like many Europeans, the Greeks dine late with some restaurants not opening for dinner until after 7pm.
+You will only need reservations in the most popular places and these can usually be made a day in advance.

 - Taverna Informal and often specialising in seafood, chargrilled meat or traditional home-style baked dishes.